In-Mind-s-r-o/cashflow-opti/README.md

 ### Quickstart

-1. Clone the repository.
+1. Clone the repository to your local machine.
-2. Run `npm install` to install dependencies.
+2. Install dependencies with `npm install`.
-3. Set up the `.env` file as per the `.env.example`.
+3. Configure your environment variables based on the `.env.example` file.
-4. Start the server with `npm start`.
+4. Start the application with `npm start`.
-5. Access the application via `http://localhost:3000`.
+5. Access the web application at `http://localhost:3000`.

 ### License